aesthetic-suite/website/docs/dev/css-in-js/style-sheets/components.md

 ### By theme

-And finally, use the `addThemeVariant()` method for variants depending on the currently active theme itself.
+And finally, use the `addThemeOverride()` method for overrides depending on the currently active theme itself.
 This provides granular styles on a theme-by-theme basis, perfect for style sheets that are provided by third-parties.

 ```ts
 const styleSheet = createComponentStyles(() => ({